polystat/j2eo/README.md

 - ``try``/``catch`` blocks
 - ``yeild`` feature
 - Threads and Locks
+- Generics (all kinds of them)
+- Native methods
+- break and continue statements
+- RTTI (instanceof operator) ??????

 In general, we cover **91 feature of 112** described in the Java language specification.